 What does this mean for the ABAP Development Tools?

 The ADT release policy has always been that the ADT plug-ins can be used with the last two feature releases of the Eclipse platform.
 This has not changed.
 In the past this meant that ADT plug-ins could be installed on an Eclipse platform which potentially was 24 months old.
 This is not the case anymore.
 As mentioned before, now Eclipse releases a new feature release every three months.
 Applying ADT policy to the new situation means that ADT plug-ins cannot be installed on an Eclipse platform which is older than 6 months.

 What are the advantages of the faster release cycle?

 Before we supported an old Eclipse release for up to 24 months.
 This meant that there were cases in which we could not adopt new and innovative Eclipse features immediately because they were only available in the newest release.
 Now, thanks to the new release cycle, we can adopt and provide new Eclipse features much faster.

 Prerequisite for running Eclipse is a JVM installation.
 There has been changes in this area as well which are documented in the following SAP Note: https://launchpad.support.sap.com/#/notes/2700275

 Summary & Outlook

-If you are a customer of SAP Cloud Platform ABAP Environment, you should consume new ADT client releases as soon as possible.
+If you are a customer of SAP BTP ABAP Environment, you should consume new ADT client releases as soon as possible.
 Furthermore, the release cycle of the Eclipse platform has changed and requires faster adoption of new versions as well.

 Find more information on how to efficiently distribute client updates within larger organizations in the ABAP Development Tools Installation Guide (chapter 6.3 “Recommendations for the System Administrator”).